danangineer/cosmix-danang/README.md

     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

 The likes of htop, fastfetch, yazi etc etc are available to you.
 Or by creating a distrobox of course.
+Have fun!

 -----------------------------